Google, Oracle compete for innovation label in Android retrial

 Oracle attorney Peter Bicks said about 100,000 Android smartphones will have been activated by the time he finished his hour-long opening statement.
 That translated into $42 billion in revenue, he said, and all those phones contained Oracle's property.

-Google's defence cannot cover what they did with Java, Bicks said, calling it the "fair-use excuse."
+Google's defense cannot cover what they did with Java, Bicks said, calling it the "fair-use excuse."

 Google attorney Robert Van Nest said fair use allows a company to use copyrighted material to make money, so long as the company adds something innovative.
 Google's talented engineers were responsible for developing Android, not a tiny portion of Java owned by Oracle, he said.